Current Controversies in Philosophy of Cognitive Science

 Cognitive science is the study of minds and mental processes.
-Psychology, neuroscience, computer science, and philosophy, among other subdisciplines, all contribute to this study.
+Psychology, neuroscience, computer science, and philosophy, among other subdisciplines, contribute to this study.
 In this volume, leading researchers debate five core questions in the philosophy of cognitive science:

 For each topic, the volume provides two essays, each advocating for an opposing approach.
-The editors provide reading questions and suggested readings for each topic, helping to make the volume accessible to readers who are new to the debates.
+The editors provide study questions and suggested readings for each topic, helping to make the volume accessible to readers who are new to the debates.

 Part I: Is there a Universal Grammar?

 1. Universal Grammar Paul Pietroski and Norbert Hornstein